DE-RSE/de-rse.github.io/en/conf2019/registration.md

 Students|120,00 €|120,00 €|60,00 €

 As a community conference run by volunteers, we try to keep the ticket prices as low as possible.
 Our [sponsors](sponsorship.html) support us financially, but this will not be enough to cover all costs.
-We will offer financial support to those who can otherwise not afford to participate.
+We offer [financial support](travel-grants.html) to those who can otherwise not afford to participate.